Janet Yellen and Mario Draghi Oppose Donald Trump’s Financial Deregulation Push

 Trump has publicly hinted that there is a distinct possibility that when Yellen’s tenure as Federal Reserve Chair ends in February 2018, he will not be reappointing Yellen to the position.

-Stanley Fischer, the Federal Reserve’s vice chairman, offered his opposition to the Trump administrations deregulation push in The Financial Times.
+Stanley Fischer, the Federal Reserve’s vice chairman, offered his opposition to the Trump administrations deregulation push in the Financial Times.
 Fischer stated, “After 10 years, everybody wants to go back to a status quo before the great financial crisis.
 And I find that really, extremely dangerous and extremely shortsighted.”

 Yellen was not totally opposed to the introduction of some deregulation.
 Yellen prefers that any deregulation introduced to be “modest” in nature.
 In her Jackson Hole speech, Yellen stated, “any adjustments to the regulatory framework should be modest and preserve the increase in resilience at large dealers and banks associated with the reforms put in place in recent years.”